Henri Lefebvre. The Production of Social Space. Blackwell. 1991. - (2).

 2 Representations of space: conceptualized space, the space of scientists, planners, urbanists, technocratic subdividers and social engineers, as of a certain type of artist with a scientific bent - all of whom identify

 what is lived and what is perceived with what is conceived.
 (Arcane speculation about Numbers, with its talk of the golden number, moduli and 'canons', tends to perpetuate this view of matters.)
-This is the
+This is the dominant space in any society (or mode of production).
+Conceptions of space tend, with certain exceptions to which I shall return, towards a system of verbal (and therefore intellectually worked out) signs.

 3 Representational spaces: space as directly lived through its associ-ated images and symbols, and hence the space of 'inhabitants' and 'users', but also of some artists and perhaps of those, such as a few writers and philosophers, who describe and aspire to do no more than describe.
 This is the dominated — and hence passively experienced — space which the imagination seeks to change and appropriate.
 It overlays physical space, making symbolic use of its objects.
 Thus representational spaces may be said, though again with certain exceptions, to tend towards more or less coherent systems of non-verbal symbols and signs.